RECORD 3 NSF FELLOWSHIP RECIPIENTS IN 2013!

 Our lengthy list of 2012 Gilman Scholars is as follows.

-David Blount is majoring in Sociology and International Studies, with minors in Black World Studies and Urban Studies, and will be conducting his studies in China.
+David Blount is majoring in Sociology and International Studies, with minors in African Studies and the African Diaspora and Urban Studies, and will be conducting his studies in China.

 Ashley Erickson is majoring in Anthropology and International Studies, with a minor in Environmental Action and Leadership, and will be conducting her studies in Vietnam.